 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the Marriott Bonvoy™ American Express® Card, JetBlue Card and JetBlue Plus Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 The answer to, “What is the best frequent flyer program,” is both easy and tough.
 The short answer can be “it depends”, but we prefer, “It's the one that gets you where you want to go, when you want to go, at a price (in miles) you're happy to pay.”

 Other factors go into deciding which program is best, most notably if you're a road warrior and spend 25k, 50k or 100k+ miles a year in the air.
 That much flying will earn you elite status and the benefits afforded may trump some of the attributes of a less than perfect rewards program.
 Long story short, there is never a one-size-fits-all program, but rather your travel habits and goals will dictate what is best for you.